Manasseh Azure Awuni

-Manasseh Azure Awuni, is Ghanaian investigative journalist and the Editor-in-Chief of The Fourth Estate.
+Manasseh Azure Awuni is a Ghanaian investigative journalist and former founding Editor-in-Chief of The Fourth Estate.
 He previously worked with Multimedia Group Limited in Accra, Ghana.

 His investigative and anti-corruption reports have caused national uproar and resulted in some government officials going to prison.
 He spends his leisure time speaking at youth programmes and anti-corruption seminars.

 Azure has won various awards for his works including the journalist of the year at the West Africa Media Excellence Awards in 2019 and 2020.

 Education

 Born in Bongo in the Upper East Region, Azure moved to Kete-Krachi in the Volta Region where he completed his secondary education at Krachi Senior High School.
 He proceeded to the Ghana Institute of Journalism where he obtained a Bachelor of Arts in Communication Studies and, later, a Master of Arts degree in communication studies at the University of Ghana.

 Career

-Manasseh Azure Awuni is currently the Editor-in-Chief, The Fourth Estate which is a non-profit, public-interest journalism project founded by the Media Foundation for West Africa (MFWA).
+Manasseh Azure Awuni was the Editor-in-Chief, The Fourth Estate which is a non-profit, public-interest journalism project founded by the Media Foundation for West Africa (MFWA).

 Azure began his career as a freelance journalist before joining the Multimedia Group Limited in 2012. where he was the head of investigation at Joy FM and Joy News, subsidiaries of MGL.